The snooze button on your alarm clock may not be the only casualty of a sleepless night.

 Although more research is needed to explain how exactly marriages and sleep quality interact, the study highlights that sleep problems can potentially harm relationships and need to be treated, Troxel says.

 “Maybe this [study] will be a wake-up call,” she says.
-“This might be a really important indicator to get treatment for sleep disorders, not only because they can affect relationships, but also because spouses can be important reminders and instigators to get treatment.”
+“This might be a really important indicator to get treatment for sleep disorders, not only because they can affect relationships, but also because spouses can be important reminders and instigators to get treatment.
+There are so many different treatments for sleep-related problems such as using things like cbd tincture for sleep, showing how there is hope for a better night’s sleep in the future.”